Pastoral Counseling Internship (PACO 699)

 You cannot directly register to take the Pastoral Counseling Internship (PACO 699).
 Instead, you must apply for approval within the semester before you wish to intern.
 The application requires significant preparation.
 The Pastoral Counseling Internship team recommends allowing at least 6 months to complete the application process.

-- Select a supervisor.
-The ideal supervisory candidate will hold a counseling license or Master’s degree in a pastoral counseling or counseling related field.
+- Select a Supervisor: The ideal supervisory candidate will hold a counseling license or Master’s degree in a counseling or ministry-related field.
 Supervisors without these credentials will be considered on a case-by-case basis.
 Your supervisor will have direct supervisory responsibility for your activities, so be sure to get his/her consent before committing them.
 The supervisor does not have to be an individual at or directly affiliated with the internship site.

 - If you are not approved, you may be able to apply again for a future semester when you are fully qualified to apply.

 The following documents must be completed and secured as part of your application packet.
 Scan completed documents into separate files for easy uploading.

 - The background check package should be purchased from the CastleBranch website.
 Both a background check and an FBI fingerprint check are required for all students.
 Virginia residents are also required to purchase a child abuse background search, regardless of where they will intern.